 Whether you are attending a backyard barbeque party, hosting one of your own or just looking for new ways to spice up your dinners, grilling can be a delicious way to enjoy some of your favourite foods.

-safe to grill our foods?
+But is it safe to grill our foods?
 This is a common question registered dietitians often get from patients around the summer months.

 Megan Morrison and Stephanie Gladman, registered dietitians at Princess Margaret Cancer Centre, have a few "how to" tips for safe grilling and information from the American Institute for Cancer Research (AICR) on the cancer risks associated with grilling.
 You can also watch this

 Safe Grilling Tips for Healthy Barbecuing video for more details.

 What is the link between grilling and cancer risk?

 There is not enough scientific evidence to say that grilling meat explicitly increases risk for cancers.
 However, scientists are aware that there are two potential cancer-causing compounds – HCAs (heterocyclic amines) and PAHs (polycyclic aromatic hydrocarbons) – which can form when cooking meats, poultry and fish at high temperatures, such as during barbequing.
 Smoking or charring meat can also be a contributor in the development of PAHs.
 Carcinogens can cause changes in DNA that may lead to cancer.